suhaibmukhtar/Advanced_Fraud_Detection/README.md

 </pre>

 <h4>Exception Handling<h4>
-<p>Custom exceptions are handled using exception.py.
-The sys.exc_info() function is used to capture exception details such as type, message, and traceback for debugging.</p>
+Custom exceptions are handled using exception.py.
+The sys.exc_info() function is used to capture exception details such as type, message, and traceback for debugging.
 </body>
 </html>